alexcrichton/rfcs/text/0000-macros-1.1.md

 # Summary
 [summary]: #summary

-Stabilize a very small sliver of today's plugin system in the compiler, just enough to get basic features like custom derive working.
+Stabilize a very small sliver of today's procedural macro system in the compiler, just enough to get basic features like custom derive working.
 Ensure that the features stabilized here will not pose a maintenance burden on the compiler but also don't try to stabilize enough features for the "perfect macro system" at the same time.
-Overall, this should be considered an incremental step towards an official "plugins 2.0".
+Overall, this should be considered an incremental step towards an official "macros 2.0".

 # Motivation
 [motivation]: #motivation